What is agile transformation? A short & crisp definition

 Conclusion: what is agile transformation (definition)

-It has become clear that agile transformation comprises many stages.
-However, one thing's for certain: customer centricity.
-Customers are at the heart of agile, because the core reason for an agile transformation is delivering value faster - to your customers.
+It has become clear that agile transformation involves many stages.
+However, one thing is certainly central: customer centricity.
+Customers are at the heart of agile working, because the core reason for an agile transformation is to deliver value faster - for your customers.

 In our example of Burger Queen, the customer feedback was key.
 If they had not gone out with the trucks then they wouldn’t have known where their customers were gathering mostly.